 A “high hedge” that can be a subject of a complaint is considered any hedge that is over 2 metres tall.
 However, if both sides are satisfied with the hedge’s height it can be kept at over 2 metres.
 There are other ways of extending a boundary’s height legally.

 Try to restrict yourself from trimming hedges that have bird nests because it is an offence to do so.
-To avoid any unwanted mistakes you can pause hedge trimming between March and September (main breeding season for nesting birds), as the RSPB suggest.
+When to cut hedgerows that are home to nesting birds: